-We are passionate about every child enjoying their learning and achieving their true potential and so our Curriculum Aims underpin all of the learning that takes place in our school.
+We are passionate about every child enjoying their learning and achieving their true potential and so our Curriculum Intent underpin all of the learning that takes place in our school.

 - To provide a broad and well-balanced curriculum which supports the academic, social and personal development of every child, irrespective of social background, culture, race, gender, differences in ability and disabilities.

 - To ensure that all children receive high quality teaching which enables them to become literate and numerate, leading to consistently high standards across the school.

 - To provide rich first-hand purposeful experiences, making full use of our local environment and expertise beyond the classroom.

 - To develop a life-long love of learning by encouraging children to take charge of their own learning and to work as independent thinkers.

 - To make learning meaningful by creatively linking different areas of the curriculum, and continually adapting the curriculum to fit our pupil’s needs in an ever-changing world.